n8henrie/n8henrie.github.io/_posts/2011-02-04-contemptuously-yours.md

   </p>

   <p>
-    This meme is so cliché it’s like beating a dead horse.
+    This meme is so cliché it's like beating a dead horse.
 If you have something you want to say, I encourage you to simply say it.
-Preferably in a way that isn’t excruciatingly trite.
-Very little could be as banal as your concluding “Love, [Your Name].”
+Preferably in a way that isn't excruciatingly trite.
+Very little could be as banal as your concluding "Love, [Your Name]."
 Please be more creative in the future.
   </p>

   <p>